The best things to do in Florence, Oregon to immerse yourself in the local culture & natural beauty of the Oregon Coast.

-Guests at Le Chateau Inn can enjoy free Wi-Fi as well as a room with a TV and a microwave.
-The Chateau Inn is about 11 miles from the Sea Lion Caves and other Florence attractions.
+Guests at Le Chateau Inn can enjoy free WIFI as well as rooms with a TV and microwave.
+The Chateau Inn is about 11 miles from the Sea Lion Caves and other Florence, Oregon attractions.

-Old Town Inn
+Old Town Inn Florence, Oregon

-The inn is in the prime location for guests to participate in the most popular Florence, Oregon attractions including, golfing, fishing, beaches, and dunny buggy tours.
-The Inn is known to have friendly, helpful staff, be a comfortable environment, and be impeccably clean.
+The inn is in a prime location for guests to participate in the most popular Florence, Oregon attractions including, golfing, fishing, beaches, and dunny buggy tours.
+The Inn is known to have friendly, helpful staff, a comfortable environment, and be impeccably clean.

 The Best Western Pier Point Inn is a great location to stay for anyone who is wanting to visit Florence, Oregon and enjoy a little luxury.
-It is in nestled on the bank of the Siuslaw River, giving guests stunning views of the river and Old Town Florence.
+It is in nestled on the banks of the Siuslaw River, giving guests stunning views of the river and Old Town Florence.